mariechristsagbo/mariechristsagbo/README.md

 Not long after, I had my first professional experiences as a **Frontend Engineer** at **Natex Services** and **The Creative Mind**.
 These roles taught me not only how to build user interfaces, but also how to collaborate in real projects, facing real deadlines.

-## 🏆 Hackathons & achievements

-Hackathons have been a playground where I push myself, learn quickly, and collaborate with other passionate developers.

-- 🏆 **Winner – Hub Innovation Hackathon** (University of Parakou + Sèmè City)
-- 🤖 **Participant – Benin Multimodal AI Hackathon** (AI for local languages)

-These moments confirmed that teamwork + creativity = powerful solutions.

 ## Today